kombattle/pandas-project/README.md

 # pandas-project

-use pandas to analysis data by asking the question and visualization
+use pandas to analysis data from sample store by asking the question what we want to know finding the answer and visualization